Sriram510/Sriram510/README.md

 - 👋 Hi, I’m Sriram Swain
-- 👀 I’m interested in rocket propulsion and attitude control systems
+- 👀 I’m interested in IoT applications, embedded systems,Computer Vision,rocket propulsion and control systems
 - 🌱 I’m currently learning electrical and electronic engineering
 - 💞️ I’m looking to collaborate on space travel and society
 - 📫 How to reach me -b320059@iiitbh.ac.in